talwrii/clixpath/README.md

 In such cases, a more powerful tool like *XSLT* or *lxml* should be used.

-Do not expect any code that depends on parsing *non*-JSON output to not get broken.
+Do not expect any code that depends on parsing *non*-JSON output to not getting broken.